How to experience tiny moments of nerdy joy

 At two different terminals, I stood across the way and listened to guitar players as throngs of people rushed past their music, not noticing them.
 And then I cut through the crowds and dropped $$ into their open guitar cases.

 At the Los Angeles terminal, I chatted with a couple of teenaged girls.
 When I learned they were part of a high school choir traveling to Boston to compete at a festival, I withdrew $$ from a nearby ATM.

 Introducing myself to the choir director, I explained why I wanted to make a donation — because of my own unforgettable, gleeful national and international travel experiences with teenagers.

 The young choir director stared at me with open mouth.

-I went to sit at a different gate so no one would feel awkward, but the director found me: “Is it OK if we sing a song for you.”
+I sat at a different gate so no one would feel awkward, but the director found me: “Is it OK if we sing a song for you.”